zoom/zoom-c-sharp-wrapper/README.md

 ## Latest SDK News
+1. Starting from 5.2.41727.0928, the Windows SDK requires building with Visual Studio 2019.
-1. 1.
-Starting from Client SDK 5.0, if you are using tokens to start a meeting, you will only need to retrieve ZAK from Zoom API.
+2. Starting from Client SDK 5.0, if you are using tokens to start a meeting, you will only need to retrieve ZAK from Zoom API.
 The user token has been deprecated.
-2. To follow with Zoom client's recent changes, Zoom SDK has temporary remove the "Unmute All" interface in Client SDK 5.0.
+3. To follow with Zoom client's recent changes, Zoom SDK has temporary remove the "Unmute All" interface in Client SDK 5.0.
-3. To align with Zoom’s [recent announcement](https://blog.zoom.us/wordpress/2020/04/22/zoom-hits-milestone-on-90-day-security-plan-releases-zoom-5-0/) pertaining to our security initiative, Zoom Client SDKs have added **AES 256-bit GCM encryption** support, which provides more protection for meeting data and greater resistance to tampering. **The system-wide account enablement of AES 256-bit GCM encryption will take place on June 01, 2020.** You are **strongly recommended** to start the required upgrade to this latest version 4.6.21666.0428 at your earliest convenience.
+4. To align with Zoom’s [recent announcement](https://blog.zoom.us/wordpress/2020/04/22/zoom-hits-milestone-on-90-day-security-plan-releases-zoom-5-0/) pertaining to our security initiative, Zoom Client SDKs have added **AES 256-bit GCM encryption** support, which provides more protection for meeting data and greater resistance to tampering. **The system-wide account enablement of AES 256-bit GCM encryption will take place on June 01, 2020.** You are **strongly recommended** to start the required upgrade to this latest version 4.6.21666.0428 at your earliest convenience.
 Please note that any Client SDK versions below 4.6.21666.0428 will **no longer be operational** from June 01.

 ## Full Documentation && Community Support
 You can find the full Zoom Windows SDK C# wrapper documentation and the community support forum here: